chrissyhroberts/ODK_Pi/README.md

 * Open a file manager window and select *Edit* > *Preferences* > *Volume Management*
 * Unselect *"Show available options for removable media..."*

 You should now have a folder called "Android_Device" in the root directory.
-When a device is connected to the RPI, this folder should automagically get a new subfolder for the Android MTP protocol.
+When a device is connected to the RPi, this folder should automagically get a new subfolder for the Android MTP protocol.

 * Connect an Android device by USB cable
 * Unlock the device